mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 to be very obvious but at very high Tech Levels cities may blend into the scenery and be less obvious.
-Few cultures deliberately hide cities but this is possible once technology reaches the point where self- contained settlements are possible or where a culture chooses to live underground.
+Few cultures deliberately hide cities but this is possible once technology reaches the point where self-contained settlements are possible or where a culture chooses to live underground.

 Economic and technical factors tend to influence population and industrial distribution, with social and